 The school is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
-Accordingly, outside the normal admission round the governing body is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
-The governing body has this power, even when admitting the child would mean exceeding the published admission number (subject to the infant class size exceptions).
+Accordingly, outside the normal admission round the admissions authority is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
+The admissions authority has this power, even when admitting the child would mean exceeding the published admission number (subject to the infant class size exceptions).

-The governing body reserves the right to withdraw the offer of a place or, where a child is already attending the school the place itself, where it is satisfied that the offer or place was obtained by deception.
+The admissions authority reserves the right to withdraw the offer of a place or, where a child is already attending the school the place itself, where it is satisfied that the offer or place was obtained by deception.